 Garden Control procedures: The plant was not listed on Martha Crone's inventory of plants in the Garden in 1951 and had arrived in the Garden sometime before 1986.
 Garden staff and Legacy Stewards have, for several years now, maintained control measures to remove new growth before flower maturity.
 It may be some years before the seed bank in the soil is exhausted.

 Noxious Plant Notes: Grecian Foxglove is not native to Minnesota or to North America but introduced from Europe where it is indigenous to the western and central parts.
 It is generally restricted to the states bordering the Great Lakes plus New England and to several of the mid-continent cropland states such as Nebraska and Kansas.
-The plant seed pods have small hooks which attach to fur or clothing allowing the seeds to be dispersed widely.
+The plant seed capsules have small hooks which attach to fur or clothing allowing the seeds to be dispersed widely.
 As such, it is considered a threat to native savanna and prairie plant communities.
 Grecian Foxglove is listed on the DNR's Minnesota invasive non-native terrestrial plant list as a prohibited noxious weed.
 Eradication is by pulling or spot application of glyphosate.
 The MN DNR has experimented with chemical control and determined the most effective chemical was Msm (Metsulfron methyl).
 Typical homeowner available formulations such as Triclopyr and Mecoprop are not effective.
 Glyphosate works but does not touch the seedbank.
+All chemicals can be avoided by cutting the flowering stem before seeds set, and doing the same until the seed bank is exhausted.
 (DNR report- pdf)

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.